matosantos/Marlin-SKR-1.4-Turbo-en-Anet-ET4/README.md

-# Marlin for ET4/5 series 3D printers with Voron installed
+# Marlin for ET4 / 5 series 3D printers with SRK 1.4 Turbo and Voron installed
-This project to adapt the Voron Hotend on Anet ET4 / ET5 printers for use with Marlin.
+This project is to adapt the Voron Hotend on Anet ET4 / ET5 printers for use with Marlin.
 Comments are welcome.
 ## INSTALLATION
 DISCLAIMER: Not suitable for production use.
 This is an ongoing project.
 I am not responsible for what may happen to the motherboard or the printer.
 Use it only at your own risk.
 To install it you will only need to compile it with VSC or similar, use firmware.bin to update.
 ## Acknowledgements
 - Special thanks to Oscar from the [Telegram Anet ET4 spanish group](https://t.me/anetet4esp) for helping me with this project.
 - I would like to thank all the collaborators and testers of the master Marlin branch because without them these projects would not be possible.
 # Marlin 3D Printer Firmware